 To sustain the Australian Pyrenees herding instinct, give them plenty of exercise and introduce them to plenty of people and animals.

-4. Border Collie Pyrenees – The Border Collie and Great Pyrenees mix
+4. Border Collie & Great Pyrenees mix (AKA Border Collie Pyrenees)

 Border Collies need a lot of space to run and play, but once they combine with the Great Pyrenees, they become unstoppable high-energy machines.